anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 Source: https://www.nature.com/scitable/topicpage/what-is-a-cell-14023083/
 ```

-Of the major macromolecules, you will find **lipids**, which are biomolecules needed for forming membranes, for energy storage, and communication with other cells.
+Of the major macromolecules, you will find **lipids**,  **polysaccharides**, **DNA**, **RNA**, and **proteins**.
+You will also find small organic and inorganic molecules.

-There will also be **polysaccharides** or complex carbohydrates that are fuel sources.

-Then there will be **DNA**, which, as you know carries hereditary information.

-Further, there will be different kinds of **RNA** molecules that have regulatory functionsa or more famously are known to be carriers of information sourced in the DNA which is used for protein synthesis.

-And then there will be thousands of different kinds of **proteins**, which are the workhorses of the cell.

-There will also be lots of other **inorganic molecules**, but let's stop here with the chemical composition of the cell before this starts to feel like a biochemistry course.

-Instead let's go into a bit more detail about the three molecules that bioinformaticians love: DNA, RNA, and proteins, and see them in the light of bioinformatics.
+But let's not go into the biochemistry of all these molecules, and instead delve a bit more on the three molecules that bioinformaticians love: DNA, RNA, and proteins, and see them in the light of bioinformatics.

 ## Bioinformatic abstractions of DNA, RNA, and proteins

 ### DNA

+**DNA**, as you surely know, as you know carries hereditary information.
+And because it does so imperfectly (more on this when we discuss about sequence evolution), it is also a *document of evolutionary histroy*{cite}`Zuckerkandl1965-kg`.

-You surely already know that DNA is a double-stranded polymer in a double-helix form.
-A monomeric sub-unit of DNA is called a **nucleotide**, which can be one of four types depending on the nitrogen-containing **base** it carries: adenine, cytosine, guanine, thymine.
+DNA is a double-stranded polymer in a double-helix form.
+A monomeric sub-unit of a strand is called a **nucleotide**, which can be one of four types depending on the nitrogen-containing **base** it carries: adenine, cytosine, guanine, thymine.

 ```{figure} ./images/0322_DNA_Nucleotides.jpg
 ---